- Location: Wisconsin

 - Older vehicles will be tested by means of a tailpipe test, while the vehicle is driven on a treadmill device known as a dynamometer.
 This test is conducted while the vehicle goes through a series of driving simulations including driving, deceleration, acceleration, and idling.

 After the emissions testing is complete, all vehicles will have a gas cap inspection to make sure that the gas caps are fitted properly.

-If the vehicle passes both sections of the testing (emissions and gas cap) the registration can be renewed at the testing facility, or the vehicle owner may opt to renew by telephone or Internet, or in person at a local DMV service center.
+If the vehicle passes both sections of the testing (emissions and gas cap) the registration can be renewed at the testing facility, or the vehicle owner may opt to renew online or in person at a local DMV service center.
 If you choose to renew in person on later via online or telephone access, you will be issued a certificate for your emissions standards testing results.